kmunirpm/twitter-api/README.md

 # Twitter API

+## Tech Stack

+Node.js
+Express
+PostgreSQL

 ## Setup

 Install dependencies with `npm install`.

 ## Creating The DB

 Use the `psql -U development` command to login to the PostgreSQL server with the username `development` and the password `development`.
-This command **MUST** be run in a vagrant terminal, we are using the PostgreSQL installation provided in the vagrant environment.

 Create a database with the command `CREATE DATABASE twitter_development;`.